-If your knee hurts when you walk or get up from a chair, or it keeps you from doing daily activities, you might wonder: Is knee replacement surgery in your future?
+If you're in a lot of pain when you walk or get up from a chair, and you can't keep up with your daily activities, you might wonder: Should I think about knee replacement surgery?

 "Knee replacement surgery is not like getting a tire change at a NASCAR pit stop," says orthopedic surgeon David Lewallen, MD, at the Mayo Clinic College of Medicine in Rochester.
 "It's a major procedure and isn’t something that has to be done unless your symptoms can't be controlled with simpler measures."

-If you are considering a new knee, here are things to think about:
+If you are considering a new knee, think it through carefully.

-- Other treatments didn't work.
-Surgery isn't a first step.
-"We always try to start with simpler things first and move to more complicated solutions," says Lewallen.
-That means you've probably already tried anti-inflammatory medication or cortisone shots for pain and swelling, physical therapy, and maybe even weight loss.
+Other treatments didn't work.
+"We always try to start with simpler things first and move to more complicated solutions," Lewallen says.
+That means before you get surgery, you've probably already tried anti-inflammatory drugs or cortisone shots for pain and swelling, physical therapy, and maybe even weight loss.